-You can attach files to your message, but it's best to keep the total size of your email under 10 MB, as some email gateways will reject larger email.
+You can attach files to your message, but it's best to keep the total size of your email under 10 MB, as some email gateways will reject messages larger than that.

 Here's how to add an attachment: